Pennsylvania needs more homes

 Working Pennsylvanians cannot find housing options that meet their needs & their budgets.
 There is a better way.

-The Pennsylvania Housing Choices Coalition is a statewide coalition of community groups and leaders coming together to support common-sense bipartisan statewide legislation that will bring about more attainable housing choices for all Pennsylvanians.
+The Pennsylvania Housing Choices Coalition is a statewide coalition of community groups and leaders coming together to support bipartisan statewide legislation that will allow more housing choices, making our cities and towns more affordable, for all Pennsylvanians.

 Pennsylvania is facing a severe shortage of housing all across the Commonwealth that is harming our economy and the livelihood of our communities.